ongardie/cubicle/README.md

 - `jq` - command-line JSON processor.
 - `pv` - pipe viewer, displays progress bars.

-You also need Python 3.9+ and `tar`, but you probably already have those.

 On Debian 11, you can install the dependencies using `apt`:

 ```sh